 Mercury is a heavy metal found in the earth’s crust.
 Mercury poisoning occurs when mercury enters our bodies.
 This could happen by ingesting, inhaling, or through contact with our eyes or skin.
 A very small amount of mercury can be toxic to a human or pet.

 Mercury poisoning can occur if an old-style thermometer or thermostat breaks and releases mercury into the area.
 Fluorescent lights also contain mercury that can be released if the fixture breaks.
 Workers in smelting sites, mining facilities, and fishing operations can be exposed to mercury.
-In today’s world, the most common way to be exposed to mercury is to consume a large amount of fish.
+In today’s world, the most common way to be exposed to mercury is to consume large amounts of fish.

 When mercury is released into nature, it often ends up in the rivers, lakes, and oceans, and is absorbed by aquatic plants.
 These plants are eaten by fish, which are eaten by larger fish.
 These larger fish tend to have higher amounts of mercury.
 Large prey fish, if eaten, should be consumed in moderation.
 Small children and women who are pregnant, may become pregnant, or are breastfeeding should avoid large predatory fish.